-In the case of disputes between neighbours, where complaints and counter complaints are present, with neither party clearly in the wrong, mediation will be promoted as the appropriate response.
+In the case of disputes between neighbours, where complaints and counter complaints are present, with neither party clearly in the wrong, mediation from the housing staff will be promoted as an appropriate response.

 Where a complaint cannot be verified, the Association will limit its response to bringing the matter to the other party's attention and recording their response.
-The Association can consider whether other ways of gaining evidence exist and whether it would be reasonable to pursue this path in relation to the seriousness of the complaint.
+The Association will consider other ways of gaining evidence wherever possible.

-Pre-emptive or preventative action can be taken wherever appropriate to prevent a breach of tenancy, for example, by use of sensitive allocations, providing a clear description of the terms of the tenancy agreement at tenancy signings, intensive estate management in problem closes or involvement of other agencies where their involvement may be helpful.
+Pre-emptive or preventative action can be taken to prevent a breach of tenancy, for example,

+- By use of sensitive allocations, providing a clear description of the terms of the tenancy agreement at tenancy signing. - Consider signing a new tenant onto a Short Scottish Secure Tenancy (SSST) if their tenancy reference meets the criteria. - Intensive estate management in problem closes or involvement of other agencies where their involvement may be helpful.